Trump won't rush North Korea on denuclearisation; peace deal possible

 But in recent days, Trump has signalled a possible softening, saying he would love to be able to remove tough sanctions if there was meaningful progress on denuclearisation.

-Trump said he and Kim expected to make progress at the summit and again held out the promise that denuclearisation would help North Korea develop its economy.
+Trump said he and Kim expected to make progress at the summit.
 He scoffed at critics of his handling of North Korea, and added that Chinese President Xi Jinping has been supportive of U.S. efforts.

-Speculation the Trump administration is open to a limited deal at the summit has raised expectations the two sides might declare an end to a technical state of hostilities that has existed on the Korean peninsula since the 1950-1953 Korean War ended with an armistice, not a truce.
+Speculation that the Trump administration is open to a limited deal at the summit has raised expectations the two sides might finally declare an end to a technical state of hostilities that has existed on the Korean peninsula since the Korean War ended with an armistice, not a truce.

-A South Korean presidential spokesman told reporters in Seoul the two sides might agree to a formal end of the war, which the North has long called for as a major step towards normalising ties.

 In return, North Korea could allow international inspectors to observe the dismantlement of its nuclear reactor at Yongbyon, analysts say.

-The United States could also agree to the opening U.S.-North Korea liaison offices and to allow some inter-Korean projects, provided the North takes steps towards denuclearisation.
+The United States could also agree to opening U.S.-North Korea liaison offices and allow some inter-Korean projects, provided the North takes steps toward denuclearisation.

-South Korea’s President Moon Jae-in, who supports opening up to old rival North Korea, praised both Trump and Kim in comments in Seoul, and said those opposed to better ties on the peninsula, and between North Korea and the United States, should “discard such biased perspectives”.
+South Korea’s President Moon Javelin, who supports opening up North Korea, praised both Trump and Kim in comments in Seoul, and said those opposed to better ties on the peninsula, and between North Korea and the United States, should “discard such biased perspectives”.

-Trump will arrive in Vietnam on Tuesday evening, Vietnam’s foreign ministry said.
-He will meet Vietnam President Nguyen Phu Trong, who is also general secretary of the ruling Communist Party, on Wednesday morning, the ministry said.
+Trump is scheduled to arrive in Vietnam on Tuesday evening, Vietnam’s foreign ministry said.
+On Wednesday morning, Trump is set to meet Vietnam President Nguyen Ph Thong, who is also general secretary of the ruling Communist Party, the ministry said.

 Vietnam has released few details about arrangements for the summit including its specific venue or timing.

-Kim is making his way to Vietnam by train and passed through the Chinese city of Hengyang at about 3.30 p.m.
-(0730 GMT), South Korea’s Yonhap news agency reported.
+Kim is making his way to Vietnam by train and passed through the Chinese city of Hennaing at about 3.30 p.m.
+(0730 GMT), South Korea’s Yon hap news agency reported.

 That means he would be due to arrive in Vietnam early on Tuesday.
 No official details of his travel have been released.

-For live coverage of the summit, click: here; Additional reporting by Mai Nguyen, Josh Smith; Writing by Robert Birsel; Editing by Lincoln Feast
+For live coverage of the summit, click: here; Additional reporting by Mai Nguyen and Josh Smith in HANOI and David Brunnstrom in WASHINGTON; Writing by Robert Birsel; Editing by Lincoln Feast and Bill Berkrot